euricovidal/remove_cassettes_not_used/README.md

-remove_cassettes_not_used
+Remove Cassettes Not Used
 =========================

-Remove VCR Cassettes not used
+Only Ruby <= 1.8.7